Skip to content

 All drafts low confidence LLM profile isn't returning logprobs (reasoning models, some OpenRouter routes) Switch to a chat model, OR loosen thresholds: /logprob-thresholds 0.7 0.4

-Review wizard says 0 rows to review after a run All rows were high confidence and auto-accepted Pass --review-all to force the wizard to walk every row anyway
+Review says 0 rows to review after a run All rows were auto-accepted by the chosen review strategy Pick the one-by-one strategy at the review step to walk every row

 /apply writes 0 of N rows, all "must be owner" Role lacks comment-write privilege See the per-backend page for the exact GRANT syntax

-/run-apply finished but /db inspect still shows comment?: no Catalog cache stale > /sync to refresh the introspection cache
+/run-apply finished but /inspect still shows comment?: no Catalog cache stale > /sync to refresh the introspection cache

 Low confidence on every column from a specific table Table name / columns are very ambiguous (e.g. t1, c_a, c_b) Add documentation context: /add-doc-profile for a folder of design docs, or /add-code-profile for the codebase that uses these columns